 Rule-based automation still matters, but mostly as constraints and compliance boundaries.

-Agents reason and orchestrate, rules constrain and protect, humans approve high-risk actions.
+Agents reason and orchestrate, showcasing the potential of AI in procurement orchestration, while rules constrain and protect, and humans approve high-risk actions.